irbizzelus/random-noncode-stuff/Gilza txts/Weapons_2.5.md

 * TTK and breakpoints are identical for headshots, but better for bodyshots due to Gilza's health pool updates
 * Ammo capacity stats changed from 750(mag)/750(total) to 600(mag)/900(total)
 * Reload sped up by 20%
-* Ammo pick up reduced, and is now different between the two miniguns we have, since one does more damage per bullet then another.
+* Ammo pick up altered, and is now different between the two miniguns we have, since one does more damage per bullet then another.
 * Hailstorm now has 210/630 ammo, better accuracy/stability stats and no damage drop-off penalties.
 Ammo pick up for it is slightly better then in vanilla as well.

 ### Grenade and rocket launchers (Underbarrels included):